How to screen tenants

 Call the accountant independently using a number from their own website.
 Confirm the letter is genuine and the income is as stated.
 Ask how long they have been the applicant's accountant.
 A letter from someone they met last week is very different from one from an accountant with years of history.

-The recently registered ABN is your biggest red flag
+The recently registered ABN

 An ABN registered in the last six to twelve months for someone claiming years of self-employment income is a significant inconsistency.
 It does not automatically mean fraud, but it requires a direct explanation.
 Common legitimate reasons exist, such as changing business structure or previously being employed by their own company.
 But vague answers or evasiveness here should be treated seriously.

-What the law says about screening tenants in Western Australia
+What the law says about

 The rules around tenant screening in WA are more specific than most landlords realise.
 The 2024 reforms added several new obligations.
 Here is what you need to know.